simeon-spasov/simeon-spasov.github.io/_posts/2024-07-19-a-causal-graph-data-generator.md

 How does `RandomCausalGraphs` handle this?
 Simply put, `RandomCausalGraphs` modifies the causal graph into the intervention DAG before simulation and uses a controlled random seed generator.
 This ensures that the same random processes (such as noise generation and weight assignment) are used for both the observational and interventional datasets, allowing us to calculate exact counterfactuals.

 Let's see what this means in practical terms.
-In the example above, we intervened on node 10 by setting its value to 0.
+In the `python` example above, we intervened on node 10 by setting its value to 0.
 Since causal effects do not propagate to ancestors, the values for node 3, for example, across the simulated samples must match between the observational samples \\( X \\) and the interventional samples \\( X_{\text{intervened}} \\).

 On the other hand, the causal effect will propagate to the descendants of node 10 after intervention.
-The Random ER graph visualization figure above shows the causal graph for this example, and we find node 10 has two descendants: nodes 15 and 18.
+Figure 1 above shows the causal graph for this example, and we find node 10 has two descendants: nodes 15 and 18.
 We choose to inspect the samples of node 15 between \\( X \\) and \\( X_{\text{intervened}} \\), and expect to see a difference.

 ![Observational vs Interventional](/images/obs_vs_int.png)
+*Figure 2: Comparison of observational and interventional data for an ancestor node (left) and a descendant node (right) after an intervention on node 10.*

 And indeed, the histogram of values for the ancestor node 3 matches perfectly between the observational \\( X \\) and interventional \\( X_{\text{intervened}} \\) datasets, while they are noticeably different for the descendant node.